19 Jan, 2023 •

 You can think of attention as a spotlight.
 A spotlight that only shines its light on the things that you are focusing on at that moment.
 But attention is not just about anchoring your focus on one particular thing, it is also involved in suppressing competing information and affects our perception of all stimuli surrounding us.
 While you are reading this, there are numerous sights, sounds, and sensations going on around you.
 The pressure of your feet against the floor, the sight of the street from a nearby window, the soft warmth of your shirt, the memory of a conversation you had earlier with a friend.
 All these factors compete for our attention but only the most relevant parts reach our awareness.

 So what does your attention performance tell about how you function in a work setting?
-Attention is an important building block for abilities like decision making, operational speed, accuracy, perseverance and self-reflection.
-People that score high on attentional tasks are more likely to act fast and precise in situations where a lot of information is available, are able to maintain constant production levels for long periods of time and are relatively good at estimating which behavior is appropriate in any given situation.
+Attention is an important building block for abilities like decision-making, operational speed, accuracy, perseverance, and self-reflection.
+People who score high on attentional tasks are more likely to act fast and precise in situations where a lot of information is available, are able to maintain constant production levels for long periods of time, and are relatively good at estimating which behavior is appropriate in any given situation.
 When someone scores low on attention this could result in up to 20% lower productivity on the job.
 For this attention can be seen as an important factor when determining if someone is suitable for a particular job.

-Especially work environments with a lot of different types of information require someone with a high level of attention to make sure that all information is noted and processed properly.
-For example, in case of an air traffic controller, it’s essential to possess an exceptional level of attentional skills taking flight routes, different airplanes and multiple runways into consideration at the same time.
+Especially work environments with a lot of different types of information require someone with a high level of attention.
+Attention is needed to make sure that all information is noted and processed properly.
+For example, in case of an air traffic controller, it’s essential to possess an exceptional level of attentional skills taking flight routes, different airplanes, and multiple runways into consideration at the same time.
 The smallest error could result in dramatic consequences.
 Besides air traffic controllers, police officers should also possess good attentional skills.
-The smallest details in a case could be essential in finding a perpetrator, indicating signs of domestic violence or determining if someone is dangerous or not.
+The smallest details in a case could be essential in finding a perpetrator, indicating signs of domestic violence, or determining if someone is dangerous or not.
 These are both very important jobs that depend on superior attentional skills which could make the difference between life and death.